YiLi-2020/academic-kickstart/content/home/skills.md

   designed and programmed a drone at 10

-  aerial photography & atunt competition
+  aerial photography & stunt competition

   """